eniallator/Programming-Concepts-Notes/Logic/proofs.md

 ## Propositional Meta-Variables

 - If Abraham Lincoln was Ethiopian, then he was African.
-Abaham Lincoln was not African.
+Abraham Lincoln was not African.
 Therefore he was not Ethiopian.
 - Atomic Propositions:
   - **A:** Abaham Lincoln was Ethiopian
   - **B:** Abaham Lincoln was African
 - Formal Argument:
   - Given premises:
-  - A **implies B**
+  - A **implies** B
   - **not** B
   - Is **not** A a logical consequence?